How you report a noise complaint depends on where the noise is coming from.

 The Dispute Settlement Centre of Victoria can also help you resolve residential noise problems.
 They aim to help people settle their disputes in a cooperative and lasting way.
 The process relies on the parties involved discussing the problem in the presence of a mediator.
 Services are free and confidential.

-Report cars and vehicles driving with noisy exhausts to the traffic management unit at your local police station.
+Report cars and vehicles driving with noisy exhausts to the police.

 Report noisy exhaust from large trucks and buses over 4.5 tonnes to the National Heavy Vehicle Regulator.